JonFRutan/TotallyRadicale/README.md

+# ARCHIVED
+The *TotallyRadicale* Github Repo was made for version control of a software I was writing for my workplace.
+It's development was moved onto an internal GitLab repository and has been updated and maintained elsewhere.
+This repository has been neglected since, and therefore will be archived.
+Sorry!

 # TotallyRadicale
 Contact management scripts for joining together a PostgreSQL database and a [Radicale](https://radicale.org/v3.html) server.
 Included within the project are all necessary Python requirements, which includes Radicale.